joshspicer/joshspicer-com-new/_posts/2018-06-28-root-pixel-1-verizon.md

 ![twrp-img]({{site.url}}/assets/rooting-guide/twrp.png)

 Press the "install" button, navigate to your Downloads folder, and install the `twrp-pixel-installer-sailfish-3.2.1-2.zip` you downloaded to your phone earlier.
+Let that installation complete (hopefully with no errors).
 <br><br>
 Now go back a few steps to the page we started at, press the `restart` button, and then press `recovery`.
 You should now boot into a version of TWRP running entirely on your device.
 You can use TWRP to do a whole bunch of things...one of them being rooting the device.